Hit The Road, Jack - Chloé Zhao's 'Nomadland'

 Winner of both the Toronto Film Festival People's Choice Award and the Venice Golden Lion, 'Nomadland' is perhaps the

-as it has preceded a significant number of Oscar nominees and winners in the past, including 'Green Book,' (2018),
+it has preceded a significant number of Oscar nominees and winners in the past, including 'Green Book,' (2018), 'Room'

-when Nadine Labaki’s 'Where Do We Go Now?' triumphed.
-The smart money is now on 'Nomadland' to reap many end-of-year
+Nadine Labaki’s 'Where Do We Go Now?' triumphed.
+The smart money is now on 'Nomadland' to reap many end-of-year awards,

-awards, with Best Picture and Director Oscars a pretty sure bet as well.
+with Best Picture, Director, and Actress Oscars a pretty sure bet as well.

 As Benjamin Lee noted in 'The Guardian,' such recent films as 'Minari,' 'First Cow,' 'The Nest,' 'Never Rarely Sometimes